macthecadillac/Interacting-Fermions/README.md

 Clone the repository into your favorite location.
 To set up the development environment, run `python setup.py develop --user`.

-Note: If you changed any Rust code, for your changes to take effect, you need to rerun `setup.py`.

 ## Usage

 Please refer to the docstrings of individual functions and classes.